4 Reasons to Choose Plastic Free, All Natural Fibres Over Synthetic Fibres

 Natural fibres are biodegradable which means they will decompose naturally when they reach the end of their life unlike synthetic materials.
 Clothing made with natural fibres can be placed in the compost bin at the end of their very long life cycle if not used as a rag.

 Natural fibres are fire resistant and on burning will not produce poisonous gases.
 Have you ever ruined one of your shirts because the iron was set too high and melted the fibres, leaving a hole in your shirt?
 Well, this is a strong reminder that that shirt was made using fossil fuels.
+Choosing a printed shirt made from natural fibres can help prevent such damage and ensures durability.

 Have you ever noticed on labels, particularly on children’s synthetic clothing like pyjamas, etc. the warning that says “Caution – Keep away from heat and flame”?
 That is another strong reminder that those fibres are not fire resistant and that are dangerous next to a flame.